Flesh Feast (film)

 Flesh Feast (released in 1970, though shot in 1967) is a 1970 American horror film that features Veronica Lake in her final screen performance.

 Plot

 Dr. Elaine Frederick, a mad scientist, is working on developing maggots that prefer human flesh, while her services are used to make a clone of Adolf Hitler.
 She cooperates with the plan to resurrect Hitler as a way of exacting revenge for the death of her mother, a political prisoner executed in Ravensbrück concentration camp.
-While convincing everyone the flesh-eating maggots are for regeneration research, she simply wants to throw them in the resurrected Hitler's face, which she does.
+While convincing everyone that the flesh-eating maggots are for regeneration research, she simply wants to throw them in the resurrected Hitler's face, which she does.